HighLight: Efficient and Flexible DNN Acceleration with Hierarchical Structured Sparsity

 \subsubsection{Unstructured Sparse Accelerators}

 Unstructured sparse accelerators target DNNs with unstructured sparsity, which refers to an unconstrained distribution of zeros.
-Such patterns can be introduced to activations by activation functions or to weights by unstructured pruning that removes weights regardless of their locations.
+Such patterns can be introduced to activations by activation functions or to weights by unstructured pruning that removes weights regardless of their locations in the tensor.

 Unstructured sparse accelerators have high flexibility to exploit arbitrarily distributed zeros with any sparsity degree.
 However, the hardware support for unstructured sparsity introduces a high sparsity tax since it cannot make any assumptions about the locations of nonzero values when trying to identify and distribute the effectual computations.
 Existing unstructured sparse accelerators either pay for expensive intersections to identify the effectual computations (\eg, SparTen~\cite{sparten} employs a prefix sum logic that occupies 55\% of its processing element area), or employ dataflows that identify effectual computations without intersections but require large, and thus expensive, accumulation buffers to hold the now randomly distributed output (\eg, the costly dataflow employed by DSTC~\cite{dstc}).
-Furthermore, the number of effectual computations varies significantly across sub-tensors within the workload and across workloads, these accelerators can often only ensure perfect workload balance for a limited set of sparsity (\eg, DSTC~\cite{dstc} only ensures perfect workload balancing among columns of compute units when a sub-tensor's occupancy is a multiple of 32).
+Furthermore, since the number of effectual computations varies across sub-tensors within and across workloads, these accelerators can often only ensure perfect workload balance for a limited set of sparsity (\eg, DSTC~\cite{dstc} only ensures perfect workload balancing among columns of compute units when a sub-tensor's occupancy is a multiple of 32).